 NOTE: All courses must be completed with a C- or better.
-In order to student teach, students must have: 1) a minimum 2.6 cumulative GPA and 2) minimum 2.75 GPA in the EDUC courses.
+To student teach, students must have: a minimum 2.6 cumulative GPA and minimum 2.75 GPA in the EDUC courses.

 Please note that the middle school science concentration does not lead to teacher certification in New York State because the science certifications in this state are in specific content areas (e.g., biology) instead of in general middle school science.
 This concentration does lead to teacher certification in other states.